pix16/Opinion/readme.md

 A Voting Station Smart Contract that allows making propositions and voting on them.
  - Proposals support several options: Yes/No, 5 stars, custom choices.
  - Voter can get a virtual sticker as an NFT.
- - Another NFT can be used a a virtual voter card.
+ - Another NFT can be used as a virtual voter card.

 The following current limitations still need to be addressed:
 - String input validation